 Unless otherwise noted, the music here was written and recorded by me in my home studio.
 The music is in in sections, by genre.
 This varies from acoustic instrumentals to hard rock.
-The mellow stuff is on the top and it will get to hard rock by the bottom of this page.
+Mellow stuff is on top of the page, hard rock at the bottom.

 Winds of Atlantis - Live at KPCW Radio Station (Left the DJ, Me and Gene Eskelson)